-It’s one of the most prevalent questions you’ll have while researching: Should I have two wedding photographers or one?
+It’s one of the most prevalent questions you’ll have while researching wedding photographers: Should I have two photographers or just one?
 When hiring a wedding photographer, make sure to ask if they’ll be bringing along a second shooter.
-This is a necessary luxury for several reasons.
+This is somewhat of a necessary luxury for several reasons.

 First and foremost, there are a bunch of important moments during your day that you want to ensure are captured on film: the first look, walking down the aisle, the kiss, the first dance, etc. Having two photographers shooting these moments is a great insurance policy.
 We all know the saying, “Don’t put all your eggs in one basket.”
-If you only have one photographer, all it takes is a low battery or a full memory card to ruin the moment.
+If you only have one photographer, all it takes is a low battery or a full memory for the moment to be completely missed.
 Experienced photographers take every precaution to make sure these things don’t happen, but having more than one person shooting is the best way to guarantee you’ll get every unique moment on film.

 More angles, more photos

 Secondly, two photographers means two different angles.
 Two different points of view.
-This not only refers to the direction from which each photographer is shooting, but also to the focal length each is using.
-For example, when Moira and I shoot a wedding ceremony, she uses a telephoto lens to capture close-ups of the bride and groom, the rings and other details while I use a wider-angle lens to create mid-range shots and images of the overall scene.
+This not only refers to the direction from which each photographer is shooting, but also to the style of each individual photographer and the focal length each is using.
+For example, when Moira and I shoot a wedding ceremony, she typically uses a telephoto lens to capture tight shots of the couple, the rings and other details while I use a wider-angle lens to create mid-range shots and images of the overall scene.

 Also, before the ceremony, Moira likes to hang back with the bridal party/family to capture all of the intimate anticipation photos, while I get in position to shoot the processional.
 If you’re working alone, you pretty much have to choose one or the other.